 For me personally, panic and hope are both vital within climate poetry.
 They’re really two sides of the same coin – just think of the slogans of two very successful recent political campaigns: ‘Take Back Control’ and ‘Make America Great Again’.

 Poetry has the power to destroy worlds and to build them.
 Today young climate activists are rewriting the rules of society and deciding their own futures.
 I believe that climate change is solvable, if we all choose to face it.

 For more climate change writing prompts, check out our previous challenges: I am the Universe by Helen Mort explores writing climate change, Turn Up The Volume with Oxfam offers ways into writing climate protest poems, and Melting Ice suggests prompts for writing about our disappearing polar regions.
 You might also like to read the other features in this series:

 Foyle Young Poet/Young Poets Networker Nadia Lines’ feature with more tips to write about climate change

 Foyle Young Poet Amelia Dye’s feature about the power of young writers.

-11-year-old Emmanuelle Lee’s interview about how everyone has the power to make people listen
+11-year-old Cass Lee’s interview about how everyone has the power to make people listen

 Matt Sowerby is an 18 year old protest poet and SLAMbassador from Cumbria.
 He is the writer of ‘Kidz Theez Dayz’, a spoken word/theatre piece which explores the place of Generation Z in the current political landscape, which premiered recently at Greenbelt Festival.
 In 2018 End Hunger UK offered him the opportunity to perform his poem ‘Breadlines’ in Parliament, which was a winner in the Young Poets Network challenge.